saadayomide/DevOps-Individual-Assignment-1/README.md

 ## Overview

+- **Ministries** are government departments that can submit budget proposals
-- Categories represent budget lines (e.g., Education, Health).
+- **Categories** represent budget lines (e.g., Education, Health).
 Each category has an allocated and remaining budget.
-- Ministries submit proposals against categories.
+- **Ministries submit proposals** against categories with automatic ministry creation
-- Finance reviews proposals and decides: Approved, Partially Approved, or Rejected.
+- **Finance users** review proposals and decide: Approved, Partially Approved, or Rejected.
-- Approved amounts are deducted from the category's remaining budget.
+- **Approved amounts** are deducted from the category's remaining budget.
-- Dashboards visualize allocations and approvals; history views allow filtering and export.
+- **Dashboards** visualize allocations and approvals; history views allow filtering and export.

 ## Architecture